 You can enter the Antelope Canyon X only through the Taadidiin Tours.
 The Navajo Nation Park & Recreation Department mandates all hiking and photography tours must be given a tour guide.
 The tour guide must be employed by a company authorized by the Navajo Nation Parks & Recreation Department.
 They will get you with the shuttle to the Antelope Canyon X entrance and the tour will be guided – there is no self-guiding option available to visit this canyon.

 Taadidiin Tours is open every day from 9:00 AM to 3:00 PM.
 The typical tour lasts 1.5h.
-They offer you 3 options:
+They offer you 2 options:

-- Regular Hiking Tour.
+- Antelope Canyon X Regular Hiking Tour.
 It’s 1.5 hour.
 No bags, no tripods or monopods.
-You can take only camera, and they are very strict in this limitation)
+You can take only camera, and they are very strict in this limitation.
+Book your trip.

-- Photography Tour – it lasts 3 hours, and you are allowed to take a tripod and one camera bag, if you wish.
+- Antelope Canyon X Photography Tour – it lasts 3 hours.
+What’s important you are allowed to take a tripod and one camera bag, if you wish.
 You can book it here.

 The most convenient lodging to visit Antelope Canyon X is in Page, AZ.
 There is an excellent selection of hotels in the town.
 On the map below, you will find the current and best accommodation offers with the exact location of the hotels!

 If you are traveling with RV, it might be a more convenient option to choose a campground or RV park.
 Unfortunately, options are limited here.
 If you need a campground, we can recommend Page Lake Powell Campground.